mpeeples2008/ArchNetSci/_book/05-visualization.md

 <p>Note that if you are running this package in your browser via binder,
 the function below will not work as you do not have permission to open the tkplot on the virtual server.
-To follow along with the plotting of this figure you can use the pre-determined locatoins by reading in this file <code>load(file="data/Coords.Rdata")</code></p>
+To follow along with the plotting of this figure you can use the pre-determined locations by reading in this file <code>load(file="data/Coords.Rdata")</code></p>
 </div>